MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-create-reports-on-power-bi.md

 ## Create reports through public endpoint of SQL MI

 1. Sign in to the [Azure portal](https://portal.azure.com/) and search for SCOM Managed Instances (preview).
-The SCOM Managed Instance (preview) Overview page opens.
 1. On the **Overview** page, under **Reports**, select **Power BI**.
 You have three options on the Power BI page.
     1. **Prerequisite**: Allows you to manage endpoints.
     1. **Configure and install Power BI**: Allows you to install and configure the SCOM Managed Instance (preview) dashboard in Power BI.